 Methods An online questionnaire was sent to all hospital pharmacies in EAHP member countries.
 Data were analysed at Keele University School of Pharmacy, UK.
 As with previous reports, the survey was divided into three sections: section A asking general questions about the hospital pharmacy; Section B addressing questions about the current activity of pharmacists around each statement from Sections 1, 3 and 4; and Section C focusing on their ability to implement the statements.

 Results 719 complete responses were obtained from a sample of 5,164 hospital pharmacies, giving a response rate of 14%.
 Section A result indicated that 45% of responders worked in teaching hospitals, 79% of hospital pharmacies had 10 or less pharmacists, and 48% of hospital pharmacies served over 500 beds.
 Section B results found a high percentage of positive responses for activity in section 1 (introductory statements and governance) and section 3 (production and compounding).
 However, response to questions in section 4 (clinical pharmacy services) produced more variable responses with 6 of the 15 questions producing less than 50% positive responses.
 Five questions revealing the lowest implementation levels were further analysed in greater detail.
 The questions correspond to Statements 4.4, 4.5, 4.8, 1.1, and 4.2., which need most efforts to be implemented.
-The major barriers for implementation identified in section C were lack of capacity and that other health professionals in the hospital fulfil the tasks.
+The major barriers for implementation identified were lack of capacity and that other health professionals in the hospital fulfil the tasks.

 Conclusions This survey provides useful information on the implementation status as well as the barriers to and drivers of implementation of sections 1, 3 and 4 of the Statements.
 This will allow the EAHP to plan its implementation support programme for its members.
 To increase the quality of data as well as the feedback to the hospital pharmacies, the EAHP is planning to combine the survey with the self-assessment tool of the European Statements of Hospital Pharmacy.